-Set current date on input/source image: Tick this option if you would like to stamp the processed files with the date and time of processing.
+Set current date on input/source image: Select this option to stamp the processed files with the date and time of processing.

-Expand size by 0,2% to avoid gaps in picture box: This option makes it possible to have Color Factory increase the size of the image marginally to avoid potential gaps between the image and the picture box due to rounding errors in the size calculations.
+Expand size by 0,2% to avoid gaps in picture box: Select this option for Color Factory to increase the size of the image marginally to avoid potential gaps between the image and the picture box due to rounding errors in the size calculations.

-Ignore Crop and Size commands in JRF file: When this option is selected, Color Factory will ignore crop and size info in the JRF file and rather apply cropping/sizing according to the channel’s settings.
-If cropping is not configured in the channel, no cropping will be performed whatsoever.
+Ignore Crop and Size commands in JRF file: Select this option for Color Factory to ignore crop and size information in the JRF file and instead apply cropping/sizing according to the channel’s settings.
+If cropping is not configured in the channel, no cropping will be performed.

 Tagging files that have been processed to avoid double-processing

 Color Factory can be configured so that when a processing request has been made by an external application through a Job Request File (JRF), the processed file(s) are tagged with a publication date or similar information.

-To do so, click the Metadata Macro button, then click Add Field to specify the text information that should be edited.
-For instance, you may choose to add the date and time of processing to the Release Date field (#030) when the image is processed, provided that the image has not been published before, in which case you may wish to retain the original date of publishing.
+To do so, select Metadata Macro, then Add Field to specify the text information that should be edited.
+For instance, you can add the date and time of processing to the Release Date field (#030) when the image is processed, provided that the image has not been published before, in which case you may wish to retain the original date of publishing.

 To accomplish this, choose Field #030 in the Field to Add drop-down box and choose Replace previous content.
 In the Field content area, you could for instance enter %%INSDATE, in which case the date of processing would be filled in.
 Then set the condition that must be met for this editing to happen.
 Tick Only if the following condition is met, and choose #030 – Release Date Is Empty.